 You know that feeling, when your paycheck comes in every month, like you can take on the world?
 You feel rich and make a promise that this month, you will be better with your finances.
 This month, things will be different.
 This month, you will track your finances using a cool app that your friend recommended.

 Fast forward five days later and your account balance is RM -286.00.
 Your eyes almost fall out of their sockets when you check your bank balance.
 Where did the money go?

 If you’re constantly struggling to make ends meet every month, or just don’t know where your money is going, you’re not alone.
 It’s really hard to draw a line between your wants and needs, and your needs hardly ever come to an end.
-We all want to live life in the fab lane.
-We want to spoil ourselves with the latest smartphones and throw lavish parties.
 After all, we only live once, right?
 Yes, but we don’t want to be engulfed in debt and regret every month.

 If you’re looking to turn things around, great news, we have some ideas on how you can be a little less broke from now on.
-You will have to put in a bit of work and practice some abstinence – and hopefully, you won’t see a negative bank balance at the end of the month anymore.
+You will have to put in a bit of work and practice tightening your purse strings – and hopefully, you won’t see a negative bank balance at the end of the month anymore.

 Follow the 50-30-20 rule

 This is the easiest way to manage your cash flow every month.
-Whenever your pay is in, immediately segregate them into three parts.
+Whenever your pay is in, immediately put them into three parts.

 Stash 20% of your salary into another bank account and forget about it, just like how you conveniently forgot that you already own three pairs of black shoes.
 These savings will add up and eventually help you to settle some personal debts like student loans, or emergency needs, such as car repair.
 If you think you have no self control and will eventually dip into your savings to book an Airbnb for your friend’s birthday the following weekend, then consider putting it into a fixed deposit account.